-Online reputation management (ORM) is in vogue.
+Online reputation management (‘ORM’) is in vogue.
 LinkedIn records a 38 percent growth in people recording the term named as a skill or expertise.
-And a veritable cottage industry of agencies and individuals has sprouted to service the swelling ranks of organizations that keep them from going hungry.
+A veritable cottage industry of agencies and individuals has sprouted to service the swelling ranks of organisations that keep them from going hungry.

-As it is seen and practiced today, ORM appears to be based on two key assumptions:
+As it is seen and practised today, ORM appears to be based on two key assumptions:

 - That online reputations are made or lost on the first two pages of Google, Baidu, or Naver